Top Reasons to Choose a Webcam over Your Laptop's Built-in Camera

 However, if you’re trying to build credibility in a professional setting, bad lighting and blurry video won’t do you any favors.
 That’s why we recommend having a 4K webcam at your disposal.
 4K webcams use higher resolution sensors to capture sharper images and richer colors in Ultra HD.
 That’s four times as many pixels as a 1080p webcam!
 If you want your video to look almost like you’re there in person, 4K is the way to go.

 Here are two photos taken moments apart: the first using a 2020 Macbook Air camera at 720p (left) and the second with a NexiGo N940P external webcam at 2K (right).
 As you can see, without making any adjustments to the webcam’s settings, the N940P expertly adds more color and shading to the subject’s face.

-While the Macbook Air has a ton of amazing features, it’s lacking in camera quality.
-The biggest problem with the Macbook is that the resolution is capped at 720p.
+While the Macbook Air has a ton of amazing features, the biggest problem is that the Macbook's resolution is capped at 720p.
 And since Apple doesn’t let you tweak the laptop’s built-in camera settings natively, you’re forced to spend more cash on various third-party software in the Mac app store if you want to do so.
 Meanwhile, the NexiGo N950P provides excellent color and lighting with the free NexiGo Software Tool.